The Essential Differences Between Being a Virtual Assistant and Remote Employee

 If you start as a virtual assistant, can your role change to become an employee for your best property management client?
-Yes!
-When a property manager is pleased with your work and wants to offer the opportunity for you to come on staff, you're doing an excellent job as a virtual assistant!
+In most cases, no—especially if you work in a country different from the company's location.
+However, when a property manager is pleased with your work, they will likely offer you a long-term role as a virtual assistant!
+They might also offer bonuses and raises to reward you for loyalty to the company and your quality work.

-You can still operate as a VA, but if your role changes to becomes an employee (rather than continuing as a freelancer), make sure you understand that your pay structure and tax responsibilities might change.
-If you prefer the freedom and flexibility of being your own boss as a property management VA, there are plenty of opportunities to build your career that way!
+If you enjoy the freedom and flexibility of being your own boss as a property management VA, there are plenty of opportunities to build your career that way!

 Choose the Best Property Management Virtual Assistant Job Hub

 When it comes to your remote job search, quality matters.
 You need a destination where you can find the perfect opportunity in an industry that’s hiring and is in demand right now.
-It doesn't matter if you're looking for a freelance career or are searching for the next full-time gig—start with good opportunities first!
-Virtual PM Solutions is here to help.
+It doesn't matter if you're looking for a short-term project or are searching for the next full-time gig as an independent contractor—start with good opportunities first!
+VPM Solutions is here to help.

 Learn more about being a virtual assistant in the property management industry.
 Download our free guide, "Launching Your Career as a Property Management Virtual Assistant," today!